 Other annuity contracts might have two or more accumulated values that fund different benefit options.
 These accumulated values may use different interest rates.
 You get only one of the accumulated values depending on which benefit you choose.

-If you have a single premium annuity, you will probably pay the entire premium up front.
+If you have a single premium annuity, you will probably pay the entire premium payment up front.
 An advantage of a single premium annuity is that the full amount of your premium begins earning interest from the first day.

 Installment premium annuities allow you to make premium payments.
 This can be a good option for people who want to buy an annuity but have limited money.
 There are two main types of installment premium annuities: